This installation is now closed.

 The Old Manse is a National Historic Landmark built in 1770 and former home and gathering place for politicians, deep thinkers, and transcendentalists including Ralph Waldo Emerson and Nathaniel Hawthorne.
-Sam Durant, known for his multimedia works that take a critical view on our social, political, and cultural tropes (and often references American history), has created a structure on-site in the North Field near Old Manse that serves as a meeting place for the local and surrounding community to discuss and debate relevant issues of the day such as slavery and segregation and their continuing impact on today’s society.
+Sam Durant, known for his multimedia works that take a critical view on our social, political, and cultural tropes (and often references American history), had created a structure on-site in the North Field near Old Manse that served as a meeting place for the local and surrounding community to discuss and debate relevant issues of the day such as slavery and segregation and their continuing impact on today’s society.

 The artist says of his work, “[The Meeting House] seeks to make the connection between our difficult past, slavery and segregation, to the fact that we are still today unable to create the just society that our revolution promised.
 I believe that the aesthetic realm offers a unique way into such difficult and intractable issues.”
-The structure of The Meeting House itself refers directly to homes of the first emancipated African men and women in Concord.
-Over the course of the exhibition, The Meeting House pavilion will be the host for a series of programs inviting visitors to participate in a dialogue about the issues brought to light by this thought-provoking work.
-These programs include workshops, readings, and discussions focused on African-American writing, philosophy, music, food, and spirituality.
+The structure of The Meeting House itself referred directly to homes of the first emancipated African men and women in Concord.
+Over the course of the exhibition, The Meeting House pavilion was the host for a series of programs inviting visitors to participate in a dialogue about the issues brought to light by this thought-provoking work.
+These programs included workshops, readings, and discussions focused on African-American writing, philosophy, music, food, and spirituality.

 View photos from Lyceum I: The Picnic

-Inside the Manse itself, Durant has installed artifacts related to the African presence in Concord.
-By adding these objects to the interior of this historic house, Durant aims to make the struggles, history, and culture of Africans in Concord more visible within the historic narrative of the Manse as the birthplace of American literature, philosophy, and theology.
+Inside the Manse itself, Durant had installed artifacts related to the African presence in Concord.
+By adding these objects to the interior of this historic house, Durant aimed to make the struggles, history, and culture of Africans in Concord more visible within the historic narrative of the Manse as the birthplace of American literature, philosophy, and theology.
 Or, in Durant’s words, the historic significance of the Manse, “would not have been possible without the labor of Africans in all its varieties.”